Texas Layoffs — November 2000

 | marchFirst - Dallas | Dallas | 12 |

-The biggest impact was at Empire Funding at its Austin facility, reporting 400 affected workers.
+The most significant filing came from Empire Funding at its Austin facility, reporting 400 affected workers.
 Ameripol - Synpol followed with 161 workers.

 Trend & Outlook